Dutch Villages of Friesland

 From Makkum you continue riding through the meadows to Workum, a town that flourished around 1300 when other towns lost their connection to the open sea.
 Next comes Hindeloopen, a town with its own dialect, traditional costume, and painting style.
 In earlier times Hindeloopen did not have its own harbor, only anchorage.
 The fleet was in Amsterdam while the captains spent the winters in their 'commandeurswoning' (captain's residences) in Hindeloopen.
 At Nieuwstad in the town center, you can admire these well-preserved houses.
 Today’s destination is the historic harbor town Stavoren.
 The city was granted city rights between 1060 and 1067, making it the oldest city in FrieslandDay 6: Stavoren - Hoorn, 19 mi.
 (30 km)

-In the morning you sail to Enkhuizen crossing the IJssel lake, since 1932 the largest freshwater lake in the Netherlands.
-Enkhuizen is a nice old harbor town to explore, and after arrival in Enkhuizen, you can visit the Zuiderzeemuseum.
+In the morning you sail to Enkhuizen crossing the IJssel Lake, since 1932 the largest freshwater lake in the Netherlands.
+Enkhuizen is a nice old harbor town to explore, and after arriving in Enkhuizen, you can visit the Zuiderzeemuseum.
 This museum shows you the history of everyday life around the Zuiderzee until the middle of the 20th century.
-Today's cycling stage will take you to Hoorn along the IJsselmeer dike, on your left the IJsselmeer and on your right, the lower-lying land.
+Today's cycling stage will take you to Hoorn along the IJsselmeer dike, on your left the IJsselmeer, and on your right, the lower-lying land.
 Hoorn was a major harbor in the 17th century with departures daily sailing for the Dutch East Indies (now Indonesia), America, Scandinavia, and the Mediterranean.Day 7: Hoorn - Amsterdam, 28 mi.
 (45 km)

 You start your day navigating to Volendam, originally a small fishing community, now a tourist attraction.
 Here your last cycling stage starts.
 You cycle to Monnickendam where you can see the town's many old gables, plaques, churches, and towers.
-Then on to Marken, a former island with many green painted wooden houses and its own particular character.
+Then on to Marken, a former island with many green-painted wooden houses and its own particular character.
 Near the lighthouse, there is a nice little beach where you can enjoy your lunch and perhaps take a swim in the freshwater of the IJsselmeer.
 The last part of the stage takes you through Waterland.
 You will understand why it is called that when you see that the houses and other buildings are almost at water level and that the ground is soggy.
 At the end of the afternoon, you will reach Amsterdam.
 Once you are back at the boat in Amsterdam it is time to take leave of your bikes.
 In the afternoon there still is some time to go into town and after dinner, you may want to finish off your trip by going on a city walk or taking a trip on one of Amsterdam's canal boats.
 Did you know that Amsterdam boasts the largest historical inner city in Europe?Day 8: Amsterdam, end of tour

-End of the tour after breakfast, before 10 AM.
+End of the tour after breakfast, before 10 am.
 If you have an early flight, ask the tour leader to arrange a taxi to the Airport.If you’re looking for a different flavor, check out our full list of tours & trips including hiking, birding, and cruising.

 Map